kannikakabilar/Kannika-Notas/ML_Eng/Behavioural_Qs/README.md

 3. Scikit-learn's KMeans implementation
 4. UIUC Big Data 2025 Conference
 5. showcasing insights into user engagement patterns

+For the UIUC Big Data 2025 Conference, I presented a machine learning project where I ...

 > Achieved the highest grade in courses Data Mining (with 97%) and Data Cleaning (with 109%) among all enrolled students, excelling in data transformation, outlier detection, feature engineering, and clustering.
 1. data transformation